joordy/car-checkin-tool/README.md

 You can visit the project [here](https://car-checkin-tool.netlify.app/)

+## 🗒 **Project board**

+For this project we made use of an Project board.
+We've worked with a automated KANBAN method

+You can see the project board: [here](https://github.com/joordy/car-checkin-tool/projects)

 ## 📄 **Debrief**

 A reservation is, most of the time, made well ahead of the rental date.
 Until now, the user always has to check-in physically at the location of the rental, which easily costs about 15 minutes per user.